kylefeng28/dotfiles/README.md

-# dotfiles-minimal
+# dotfiles

-My minimal dotfiles to make life easier
+See the `minimal` directory for minimal dotfiles (< 100 lines) that can easily be copied to a remote host.

 Inspiration:
 - https://andrew.cloud/dev-setup/